 Given the study’s findings, Millennials and HDHPs, with HSA eligibility, appear to be a perfect fit for employers and TPAs.

 Employers, Millennials and HDHPs

 Employers are always looking to keep costs under control, while also attracting and retaining talent to help build a successful business.
-Adding an HSA-eligible HDHP to benefit package choices can kill two birds with one stone.
+Adding an HSA-eligible HDHP to benefit package choices can do two things at once.
 With an HDHP, employers generally pay less towards healthcare premiums.
-Further, if an employer decides not to offer insurance plan choices, they could be losing out: one in three Millennials have turned down a job partly because of poor insurance options.
+Further, if an employer decides not to offer insurance plan choices, they could be losing out.
+In a 2017 Anthem survey, more than one in three Millennials declined a job offer partly, or fully, because of their concerns with employer insurance options.